Previous Chapter

 A world of Chain and Torchlight, eyes pierced into him, through the Red Door.

 The Fox, battered and bruised, collapsed once his tail touched the dry ground.
-He curled his body into a ball, facing rightwards, he could not run nor crawl anymore, his mind refused.
-Unlike before, he couldn’t feel the light from the Red Door.
+He curled up, he could not crawl nor run anymore.
+And unlike before, he couldn’t feel the light from the Red Door.
 All he could hear was wind blowing over dunes and the creaking of long dead trees.

-But then, he heard a familiar sound, the slow plucking of strings, but so far far far away.
+But then, the Fox heard the slow plucking of strings far far far away.

 He opened his eyes to see the sky, it glowed a faint purplish green.